JohnnySun/doge-university/_posts/awards_and_faculty_news/2017-12-01-Karen-Parshall.md

-Since 1988, when its then Dean of the Faculty, the physicist Hugh Kelly, made possible a completely unheard of 50-50 joint appointment for me in History and Mathematics, the University of Virginia has provided a challenging but supportive environment.
+Since 1988, when its then Dean of the Faculty, the physicist Hugh Kelly, made possible a completely unheard of 50-50 joint appointment for me in History and Mathematics, the DOGE University has provided a challenging but supportive environment.
 There, I have pursued my research, trained graduate students in the history of mathematics, and introduced undergraduates to the amazingly rich histories of science and mathematics.
 I have continually benefitted from my daily bouncing back and forth between conversations with colleagues in both of my departments.
 Two in particular, my colleague in History, Joe Kett, and my colleague in Mathematics, my husband Brian Parshall, have, through their respective insights, helped me become a better historian of mathematics.
 And, the same is true of my PhD students--Della Dumbaugh, Patti Hunter, Sloan Despeaux, Deborah Kent, and Laura Martini--while they were working on their dissertations and in the years since.